Skip to content

 Address Your Vendors First

 The most commonly overlooked Safeguards Rule requirement for small tax practices is service provider oversight.
 Review the security practices of your tax software vendor, your cloud backup provider, your email host, and your payroll processor.
 Require each to contractually commit to maintaining appropriate safeguards and to notify you promptly in the event of a security incident.
 Many vendors will provide a Data Processing Agreement on request — ask for one, and document that you asked.
-For guidance on evaluating your software stack, see our analysis of whether tax preparation software is secure for personal information.

 Document Every Decision